-What exactly is VIPKID?
+What is VIPKid?

-How do you apply for VIPKID jobs?
+How do you apply for VIPKid jobs?

 Best advice to nail the mock lesson?

-What does VIPKID pay?
+What does VIPKid pay?

 How do you prep for your classes?

 VIPKid has their own curriculum, which you’re required to follow.
 You’ll be provided with a PowerPoint lesson to work through with each student, depending on their level.
 You’ll both wear headsets and see each other on camera.
 You can interact and write on the presentation.
 You can also add in as many props/rewards as you would like—and many teachers warn that the time goes very fast!